Syria to let in Arab monitors as deaths mount

 Arab foreign ministers voted to impose sanctions last month after Syria balked at signing the protocol on monitors, and threatened last week to take their plan to the Security Council.

 "Syria's signature of the Arab League agreement is a lie aimed at winning time and preventing the League from resorting to the United Nations," Burhan Ghalioun told reporters in Tunisia.
-"We need to use force, even in a limited way, or for Arab defense forces to respond."
+"We need to use force, even in a limited way, or for Arab defence forces to respond."

 Western countries complained the text was still too weak but the move may offer more opportunity for international measures, although foreign powers deny plans for intervention.